 And honestly, that focus makes a big difference.

 Plenty of platforms spread themselves thin.
 One session your child might get a math tutor, the next session a generalist who also teaches biology.
-Ruvimo doesn’t do that.
-Their tutors live and breathe math—whether it’s fractions in 4th grade, pre-algebra in middle school, or SAT/ACT prep in high school.
+Ruvimo doesn't do that.
+Their tutors live and breathe math - whether it's fractions in 4th grade, pre-algebra in middle school, or SAT/ACT prep in high school.

-Parents have said it’s refreshing to know the tutor isn’t just winging it—they’re laser-focused on math and know how to explain it without making kids feel small or “bad at it.”
+Parents have said it's refreshing to know the tutor isn't just winging it - they're laser-focused on math and know how to explain it without making kids feel small or "bad at it."

 Here's something parents complain about a lot with international tutoring platforms: the materials don't always match what kids see in school.
 A 7th grader in Texas working on ratios gets handed worksheets that feel like they were made for a different curriculum.

 Ruvimo fixes that problem.
-Lessons are built around U.S. standards—Common Core, state benchmarks, and even those tricky word problems kids see on standardized tests.
+Lessons are built around U.S. standards - Common Core, state benchmarks, and even those tricky word problems kids see on standardized tests.
 So when your child logs into class the next day, what they learned in tutoring actually lines up.

 This one matters more than most parents realize.
 A lot of "affordable tutoring" services stick kids in groups.
 Your child might be one of five, listening while another student asks all the questions.